eclipse-openj9/openj9-docs/docs/xjit.md

 Specifying `-Xnojit` turns off the JIT compiler but does not affect the AOT compiler.

 Specify the `-Xjit` option only once.
-If you specify this option multiple times, only the last option takes effect.
+By default, if you specify this option multiple times, only the last option takes effect.
+You can use the [`-XX:+MergeCompilerOptions`](xxmergecompileroptions.md) option to merge all the existing instances of the `-Xjit` options logically.

 You can specify multiple parameters for the `-Xjit` option by using commas to separate the parameters.
 For example: